Donor Services

 Frequently asked questions about donating

-The payment methods available include finnish online banks, credit cards Visa and Master, MobilePay, Pivo and Siirto.
+Payment methods: Finnish online banks, Visa and Master credit cards, MobilePay, Pivo and Siirto.

 Innova 2